Total absorption of tailored incoming signals by black holes: Total virtual absorption by a barrier potential

 with $\omega_{\rm VA}=\Omega_{\rm R}+i\Omega_{\rm I}$, $x_0=2000$ the truncation point and $\sigma=\sqrt{10}$ the width of the sinusoid.

 We compute the energy density

 and integrate over $x=[a,b]$ at time=$t$,

 One can then calculate the energy of the ID, and of the transmitted and reflected wave.
 Our results are summarized in Fig.~\ref{fig:Virtual_Transmission_Double_Barrier}, one of the key messages of this work.
 We calculated the total energy to right of the barriers ($x>11$) to the left ($x<8.5$) and within.
-As long as the initial wavepacket is hitting the barrier, it absorbs the incoming energy, filling up the barrier until the excitation stops.
+As long as the initial wavepacket is hitting the barrier, it absorbs the incoming energy, filling up the barrier and transmitting to the left until the excitation stops.
 Then, waves tunnel out of the barrier to the left and to the right of the barrier.
+It can be seen that the energy of the right region becomes essentially zero at a time close to $t=2000$, corresponding to the end of the exponential sinusoidal front of the wave packet.
+Then, there is a sharp increase in the energy within the right region, which is highly correlated with the discontinuous nature of the double potential barrier.
 This is the 'virtual' aspect of the absorption.
 If one excites the cavity for an infinite amount of time, there would be no reflection.
 Virtual absorption here will stand for a process whereby a system absorbs radiation while being illuminated, but eventually releases it because it is unable to store radiation permanently.
 These systems have total absorption modes in the complex plane.
+This result can also be understood in the frequency domain.
+Right-moving VA modes (or, as we stated, also called TTM$_R$) are solutions with only ingoing waves at the right of the potential, and only outgoing waves to the left.
+In the frequency domain, these are infinitely long in space and stationary.
+Thus, the time domain scattering of real, total absorption modes (Fig.~\ref{fig:Total_Absorbtion}) results in $100\%$ transmission to the left of the potential; similarly, the time domain scattering of initial data corresponding to a complex VA mode, would yield perfect absorption.
+Thus, if the time domain initial data constructed in Fig. \ref{fig:Virtual_Transmission_Double_Barrier} were infinitely long in space, it would correspond to the frequency domain solution and there would not be any reflection to the right of the potential.
+However, as this excitation stops due to the finite length of the wavepacket, these scattering process shows a non negligible amount of reflection after the excitation stops.
+So, we conclude that this is the virtual aspect of these complex VAs and virtual absorption occurs until the excitation stops.

 Exciting the system with a frequency slightly (10\% or more) off \eqref{VA_double} results in much smaller values of trapped energy.
 Likewise, one can excite the barrier with a packet with $\Omega_{\rm I}$ artificially set to zero.
 We observe a similar result: the imaginary component keeps the excitation and it hinders any reflection until the signal is cutoff.
 Indeed, exciting the system with a monochromatic wave ($\Omega_{\rm I}=0$) we see immediate reflection as soon as the incident wave arrives.
 The wave with VA frequency gives reflection flux only after the excitation ceases.